FA Cup Final: Who wins the battle at Wembley?

 It’s also interesting to see the two of the most successful clubs in the competition’s history do battle in the final, led by their new managers, who have lifted the trophy as players themselves.

-The match will be played behind closed doors at Wembley Stadium with no fans due to government guidelines regarding coronavirus outbreak.
+The match will be played behind closed doors at Wembley Stadium with no fans due to government guidelines regarding the coronavirus outbreak.

 Chelsea manager, Frank Lampard and Arsenal’s boss, Mikel Arteta, once rivals on the pitch, will pit their fresh philosophies against one another off the pitch in the Wembley dugout.